- 26–35.8 in

 Common Loons are a classic bird of the North Woods lakes.
 They are excellent indicators of water quality as they require crystal-clear lakes (which makes it easier for them to see prey underwater) with abundant populations of small fish.
 Lakes with coves and islands are preferred as they provide cover from predators while resting and nesting.
 They also require lakes with enough surface area for their flapping-and-running takeoffs across the water.
 In their winter range along ocean coasts, they occur fairly close to shore and in bays and estuaries.
 They are only rarely found more than several miles offshore.
 Some Common Loons winter inland, on large reservoirs and slow-moving rivers.
 Common Loons that migrate across interior North America find large lakes and rivers to move between on their way north and south.

 Common Loons are expert anglers.
 Their diet consists of mostly fish, particularly perch and sunfish on their northern lakes.
+If fish are scarce or water is too murky for fishing, they will catch crustaceans, snails, leeches and even aquatic insect larvae.
 Though people on the surface only see loons disappear with a dive and reappear with a fish in their bill to be swallowed headfirst, their fishing pursuits underwater are something to behold.
 Loons shoot through the water like a torpedo, propelled by powerful thrusts of feet located near the rear of their body.
 When their quarry changes direction, loons can execute an abrupt flip-turn that would make Olympic swimmers jealous: they extend one foot laterally as a pivot brake and kick with the opposite foot to turn 180 degrees in a fraction of a second.
 In their wintering waters, loons eat smallish fish such as Atlantic croaker.
 Sometimes they band together in groups to chase schools of Gulf silversides.

 - Clutch Size